 A single-handed rod is ideal when fishing in a small river for salmon or steelhead and casting shortish distances of around 40 feet.
 The fly rod you choose should be at a minimum a 7 weight and you can choose rods with a higher wait if you’re going after particularly big salmon or steelhead.

 They are also the ideal choice when the situation requires you to drift a nymph or a dry egg fly on the surface subtly as you can cast delicately without disturbing the water.

 Switch Fly Rods

 Switch fly rods are a middle ground between single-handed and double-handed rods.
-They can be used for overhead casts or Spey casts and are perfect for medium-sized waters or when you swing flies instead of drifting a nymph or a dry fly on the surface.
+They can be used for overhead casts, spey casts or switch casting and are perfect for medium-sized waters or when you swing flies instead of drifting a nymph or a dry fly on the surface.
 Again, a 7 weight or above is the right choice depending on the size of the salmon or steelhead in the river.

 Double-handed fly rods are made for big water where the river is up to 80 feet from bank to bank or more.
 These rods are made for Spey casting which allows you to send a line up to 100 feet without making a backcast, perfect when fishing close to cover on the bank.